-FSS 128 Beginning Baseball /1 cr. hr./2 periods (1 lec., 1 lab) Prerequisite(s): None.
+FSS 128 Beginning Baseball /1 cr. hr./2 periods (1 lec., 1 lab)

 Introduction to the fundamentals and basic skills of baseball.
 Includes infield, outfield, catching, pitching, offensive and defensive strategies.
 May be taken four times for a maximum of four credit hours.